noprompt/garden/README.md

 "p{font:16px sans-serif}"
 ```

 When you nest a vector/list you are asking for a *comma* separated list.

 ```clojure
 user=> (css [:p {:font ["16px" '(Helvetica Arial sans-serif)]}]) "p{font:16px Helvetica,Arial,sans-serif}"
 ```

 Be warned, this pattern is recursive!
+Unless you know exactly what you are
+doing, avoid nesting more than one level.

 ### Units